Clean hair brushes and combs keep your hair clean longer by ensuring you're not adding lint or fluff to your hair after washing it.

 All you need is shampoo, running water, and a toothpick (for really settled-in hairbrush hair).

-Here's how the cleaning program shakes out:
+Here's how the cleaning program shakes out.

-Continue gently removing debris until all the hair and visible buildup on the base and bristles is removed.
+Continue gently removing debris until all the hair and visible buildup on the base and on the bristles disappear.